Charles-Gaston Levadé

 Charles-Gaston Levadé (3 January 1869 – 27 October 1948) was a French composer.

 A pupil of Jules Massenet, Grand Prix de Rome in 1863, Levadé wrote chamber music, melodies, religious music, drama and opéras comiques.
 He was very successful in his time.

 Life

 Levadé was born in the 9th arrondissement of Paris.
 At the age of 13 he entered the Conservatoire de Paris where he followed the solfège classes of Albert Lavignac, Charles de Bériot, Georges Mathias, and Auguste Bazille.
-A few years later, it is at Lavignac's that he met Erik Satie who dedicated one of his Ogives and one of his Gymnopédies to him.
+A few years later, at Lavignac's that he met Erik Satie who dedicated one of his Ogives and one of his Gymnopédies to him.

-But it is especially with Jules Massenet that Levadé reached the fullness of his talent.
-Among his students Massenet had an impressive number of Grand Prix de Rome.
-In 1911, the student paid tribute to his master by writing in the Annales politiques et littéraires dated 17 December 1911: